pathusutariya/message-to-author/README.md

 # Message To Author
-`Message to Author` is a WordPress plugin that allows users to message author of the post/CPT/page directly.
+**Message to Author** is a WordPress plugin that allows users to message author of the post/CPT/page directly.

+This plugin is published at [WordPress Plugin](https://wordpress.org/plugins/message-to-author/)

 This can be helpful to set up catalogs to ask for inquiry, when handling multiple blog/magazine with multiple author.
 Post messages to author regarding any obligations of content.